Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - the environment generates a reward `r_i,t` drawn from `R(a_i,t)`
 - the agent updates his information using an history `h_t`

-In doing this we want to find the best trade-off between exploration and eploitation.
+In doing this we want to find the best trade-off between exploration and exploitation.

 The objective as always is maximize the reward over time given a certain time horizon.
 For the MAB we car reformulate it exploiting the particular structure of the MAB:
 - expected reward of the optimal arm (action) `a*`: